rbertolusso/rbertolusso.github.io/_posts/2016-10-25-stat-functions-in-pipelines-without-intubate.md

 author: "Roberto Bertolusso"
 categories: [intubate, r-project]
 tags: [intubate, magrittr, data science]
-date: "2016-10-24"
+date: "2016-10-25"
 use_math : true
 ---

+This post explores *some* of the possible workarounds that can be employed if you want to include non-pipe-aware functions to `magrittr` pipelines without using `intubate` and, at the end, the `intubate` alternative.
+See
+<a href="https://rbertolusso.github.io/posts/intubate-and-stat-functions-in-pipelines">intubate <||> R stat functions in data science pipelines</a> for an introduction.

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-This post explores *some* of the possible workarounds that can be employed if you want to include non-pipe-aware functions to `magrittr` pipelines without using `intubate` and, at the end, the `intubate` alternative.

-Note: This post is the continuation of the post <a href="https://rbertolusso.github.io/posts/intubate-and-stat-functions-in-pipelines">intubate <||> R stat functions in data science pipelines</a>.

 ### What can you do if you do not want to use `intubate` and you still want to use non-pipe-aware functions in pipelines?